wp-plugins/frontier-post/readme.txt

 Frontier Post is intentionally made simple :)

 = Usage =
-Add short-code [frontier-post] in a page content after install and activation of the plugin
+* Short-code [frontier-post] in a page content after install and activation of the plugin
+* Short code parameters:
+** frontier_mode: Option to set frontier_mode=add using this parameter will enable to show add form directly in page - Usage: [frontier-post frontier_mode=add]
+** frontier_parent_cat_id: Option only to show child categories of the parent category in dropdowns - Usage: [frontier-post frontier_parent_cat_id=7]

 = Main Features =
 * Create posts with media directly from frontend